Docencia-fmrico/visual-behavior-tayros/README.md

 The __movement node__ creates a movement object and in each loop of the while(ros::ok()) calls to MoveRobot().
 This function manage a little logical behaviour based in the following points:

-- If movement_ value is 1, the detected object from the perception is ball
+- If movement_ value is STOP(0), no object has been detected.

-- If movement value is 2, the detected object is a human.
+- If movement_ value is BALL(1), the detected object from the perception is ball

-- If movement value is 0, no object has been detected.
+- If movement_ value is PERSON(2), the detected object is a human.

 Also, if movement is not 0, the __PID Controller values__ are calculated in order to apply to the velocity.